KeepRollin/CoffeeAppRepo/README.md

-This is first attempt to use git and mvc 3 app.
+This is first attempt to deploy mvc3 app on github